JoelMichaelRutter/wax_crate_MS5/README.md

 * **Record Details (1, 2, 3 & 4)** - (Satisfying User Stories 3 & 6) All the additional record information from the model can be seen in this detailed view such as record label, the condition of the records in stock, and the release year.
 5. **Quantity Selector** - (Satisfies User Story 16) I've created a neat quantity selector so that the user can use it to increase the quantity of records they want to add to the cart.
 It's controlled by some JavaScript which is added as a small include at the bottom of the DOM.
 The number of records is limited to 10 of each record as anymore per customer becomes unrealistic.
 The buttons themselves become disabled at the relevant ranges (decrease reduced at qty of 1 and increase disabled at qty of 10).
 Further to that, there’s some backend code within the add_to_cart view within the cart app which checks how many copies of the record the user has in their cart already.
 There’s dynamic feedback messaging included with these views to ensure that the user is always being advised of how many copies they are adding to cart and restricting the user from adding more than 10 of a single record.
 6. **Add to Cart Button** - This functions exactly like it does in the record carts only this time the quantity field is not hidden in the form and is controlled by the quantity selector.
 7. **Listen to music button** - (Satisfies User Story 5) This link (styled as a button) allows users to access digital versions of the record on Spotify.
 This is rendered based on a truthy/falsy template check based on the Boolean value of the has_link field on the model.
 If it has a link, the link is rendered in the button format.
 If not, it advises the user that we couldn’t find a good quality link to the music.
 I decided to use Spotify for two reasons.
-Firstly, it’s the highest ranked music related redirect in terms of SEO so this should improve the SEO ranking and links like YouTube and Soundcloud aren’t as reliable as users can easily take them down or they can be struck off for copyright infringement whereas this happens much less with Spotify due to it being an official streaming channel.
+Firstly, it’s the highest ranked music related redirect in terms of SEO so this should improve the SEO ranking.
+Spotify also has 406 million users (according to Musically.com) therefore a huge population of my website users will likely have used Spotify before and will be familiar with its functionality.
+Another benefit of Spotify is that links from other platforms including YouTube and Soundcloud aren’t as reliable as owners of the content can easily take videos and tracks down and/or they can be struck off for copyright infringement whereas this happens much less with Spotify due to it being an official streaming channel.
 The Spotify browser version opens in a separate tab whereas on mobile it will trigger the Spotify app to open.
 A simple back button press will take the user back to the site on these occasions.
 8. **Track list** - (Satisfies User Story 3) Here the user can see the track list for the record in question.
 The HTML isn’t hard coded but applied to the database content via a Summernote field.
-9. **Description** - (Satisfies User Story 3) I wanted to ensure that there was some character in the store by explaining the stores take on the record in question.
-I've included custom descriptions for each of the records based on my own perception as the true store admin.
+9. **Description** - (Satisfies User Story 3) I ensured that there was some character in my record shop by explaining take on the record in question.
+I've included custom descriptions for each of the records based on my own perception as the store owner (true store admin).
 Again, this all populated via a Summernote field so that the relevant keywords can be bolded inside the already semantic HTML without being hard coded, and as such, improving the pages SEO rankings.
 Again, where possible, I've weaved the keywords from my keyword research into their descriptions so as not to content stuff.

 ### **Back Office**
 The Back Office serves as the main central hub for the store in terms of the CRUD functionality.
 Here, admins can add new records to the store, add new genres if the genre for the record they're adding doesn’t exist and delete the existing genres if they are no longer needed.
-Below is the template (just note that I had to zoom out to fit it all on one screen shot).
+Below is the template (please note: I had to zoom out to fit it all on one screen shot).
 It's through this template that users can access the add_record view, the add_genre view and the delete_genre view.
 All the CRUD functionalities are secured via login required decorators and super user conditional checks within the views.

 <img src="readme-images/backoffice.png" width="1000" alt="An image of the wax crate back office template with annotations">